1. What Puppies Need: A Comprehensive Guide in 2023

 Begin training with fundamental commands like “sit,” “stay,” and “come.”
 Keep training sessions short and engaging, ensuring they end positively.

 Be consistent with your training methods and cues.
-It helps your puppy understand what expect of them and reinforces their learning.
+It helps your puppy understand what is expected of them and reinforces their learning.

 Remember, puppies are like toddlers; they may not grasp everything instantly.
 Be patient and understanding during the training process, and avoid resorting to punishment.